Google takes wraps off Web-based digital glasses

 The glasses also could help Google match some of the buzz that rival Apple Inc (AAPL.O) has generated with its latest iPhone and the built-in Siri digital assistant, which takes spoken commands to do such tasks as schedule calendar appointments and get weather forecasts.

-The glasses, under development for two years, will be tested in public by members of the Google team, according to the Google insider.
+The glasses, under development for two years, will be tested in public by members of the Googlex team, according to the Google insider.

 Shares of Google, which reports its first quarter financial results next week, fell about 1.2 percent to close at $635.15 on Wednesday amid a broad market sell-off.